torproject/stem/docs/tutorials.rst

        subscribe to be notified of.
 In this tutorial we'll do just that, writing a curses application that graphs the bandwidth usage of Tor.

-   * - .. image:: /_static/section/tutorials/mirror.png
-          :target: tutorials/mirror_mirror_on_the_wall.html

-     - .. image:: /_static/label/mirror_mirror_on_the_wall.png
-          :target: tutorials/mirror_mirror_on_the_wall.html

-       Getting and acting upon information about relays in the Tor network.
-       Relay information is provided through documents called **descriptors**.
-       This walks you through both where to get them and a small script to tell you the fastest Tor exits.

    * - .. image:: /_static/section/tutorials/riding_hood.png
           :target: tutorials/over_the_river.html